zerodaycode/canyon-book/src/crud_mapping/insert.md

 # INSERT operations

-Now it's time for write some data to the database.
+Now it is time to write data into the database.

-`Canyon` provides you a nice and neat way to insert data.
-Directly from an instanciated object.
+Canyon provides a convenient way to insert data directly from an instantiated object.

-Remeber this?
+Remember this?

 ```rust
 #[derive(CanyonCrud, CanyonMapper)]